schemathesis/schemathesis/README.rst

 - `Command Line Interface <https://github.com/schemathesis/schemathesis#command-line-interface>`_
 - `Writing tests in Python <https://github.com/schemathesis/schemathesis#in-code>`_

-CLI is pretty simple to use and requires no coding, in-code approach gives more flexibility.
+CLI is pretty simple to use and requires no coding; the in-code approach gives more flexibility.

 Command Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~